-Calling all jetsetters – looking for some of the most competitive travel perks?
+Calling all jetsetters and potential credit card holders – looking for a quick and easy way to get away?
 Turns out, one of the market’s largest sign up bonuses and comprehensive roundup of perks comes not from a travel rewards credit card – but a charge card.

-The American Express Gold Rewards Charge Card boasts the chance to fly long-haul with its 25,000-first purchase bonus.
+The American Express® Gold Rewards Card boasts the chance to fly long-haul with its 25,000 Welcome Bonus points (for a limited time).
 It also offers great travel insurance coverage and premium security features such as purchase protection and buyer’s assistance.
 As well, being an American Express offering, cardholders will have access to their Entertainment Access features suite, including Front of the Line and Reserved Seating perks.

 However, charge cards are not for everyone.
 They require serious discipline and the ability to pay the balance in full each month – misuse can lead to a deep debt trap.
 Read on to see if this card is a good fit for your wallet.